-Texas is a community property state so we have some unique rules about property ownership during a marriage and the manner in which family courts will divide property.
-Most, but not all, property acquired during a marriage is community property owned jointly by the spouses and subject to a just and right division.
+Texas is a community property state.
+We have some unique rules about property ownership and the manner in which family courts will divide property.
+Most, but not all, property acquired during a marriage is community property.
+Community property is subject to a just and right division in a Dallas or Fort Worth divorce.
 People commonly believe community property is split 50/50 but this is not true.
 Community property only has to be split in a “just and right” manner.

 In almost every divorce the spouses will come to an agreement about how to divide assets without requiring a trial before a family court to let a judge or jury divide property.
 Not only is it usually more expensive to allow the court to divide your property but you likely will not get the assets that will be the most important to you.
 Judges do not want to spend their time deciding who gets the toaster or television, either.

-Although I can be a very aggressive lawyer when I need to, no amount of aggressive representation or super-secret lawyer tricks will let you take everything from your spouse and give you everything.
+Although I can be a very aggressive family law attorney when I need to, no amount of aggressive representation or super-secret lawyer tricks will let you take everything from your spouse and give you everything.
 I know people like to threaten that they will take everything from their spouse but it’s nothing more than a threat.
 There’s no law that allows you to take everything.
 There’s also no law that will allow your spouse to take everything from you.
 Don’t let your spouse scare you into thinking he or she will leave you homeless and broke.

 My approach to negotiating property division is not to just get you as much stuff as possible.
-Some attorneys battle for quantity.
+Some family law attorneys battle for quantity.
 I prefer to negotiate for quality.
 It’s great if you can get the house and everything in it, but if you can’t afford the mortgage payments your victory will be short lived.
 A short lived victory won’t make you happy.
 Property division should not be just about what you want but also what you need for your current and future financial security.
 If my time working in financial services prior to my legal career taught me anything, it’s that you cannot ignore your long term financial needs.